SPOClab-ca/COVFEFE/README.md

 Any pipelines added to the `pipelines/` folder and decorated with `@pipeline_registry` will be automatically discovered and available through the CLI.

+If you would like to make your custom pipelines and nodes available for others to use, please feel free to make a pull request.

 ## Optional dependencies

 ##### Matlab